Laser Cataract Surgery

 Am I a Candidate for Laser Cataract Surgery?

 Anyone who decides that the time is right to proceed with cataract surgery is a candidate for laser cataract surgery.
-In fact, proficient, top tier cataract surgeons, including Dr. Mendelsohn, and the vast majority of his colleagues, fervently believe that laser cataract surgery offers better final vision outcomes, and a more safe procedure, when performed by a laser.
+In fact, proficient, top tier cataract surgeons, including Dr. Mendelsohn, Dr. Karli and the vast majority of their colleagues, fervently believe that laser cataract surgery offers better final vision outcomes, and a more safe procedure, when performed by a laser.
 Alan Mendelsohn, MD, FACS, considered it to be “no brainer” when he opted to have his own cataract surgery performed in 2014.
 He underwent laser cataract surgery and implantation of ReStor lens implants at that time.

 If you are interested in laser cataract surgery with Alan Mendelsohn M.D. or Sapir Karli M.D., be sure to contact Eye Surgeons and Consultants of Hollywood, FL today!
 We look forward to hearing from you.